CBeck96/AOO_2023/README.md

 | doParallel    | Used to run the code quicker                        |
 | foreach       | Used to run the code quicker                        |

-At each of the R-scripts, the packages uesd is listed.
+At each of the R-scripts, the packages used in a function is listed.

 ## Data description